telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 1. To achieve vertical scrolling, set the height of the Grid.
 Otherwise, it will expand vertically to show all rows.
 1. To achieve horizontal scrolling, explicitly define the width of all columns in pixels and make sure their sum exceeds the width of the Grid.

-You can control vertical and horizontal scrolling independently.
+It is possible for you to control vertical and horizontal scrolling independently.

-For more information on the scrolling functionality, refer to the [article on the appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#scrolling).
+For more information on the scrolling functionality of the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#scrolling).

 #### Remove Vertical Scrollbar